 16. Do you charge for the first consultation?

-We offer the first 30 minutes of our initial consultation for free to new clients.
+We offer a free 30 minute telephone consultation to new clients.
 This gives clients the opportunity to obtain some legal advice and information about legal costs before deciding to proceed.
 There is no obligation on the client to proceed after receiving the free advice.